THIS STORY IS REWRITTEN WITH NEW SCENES AND FREE ON LUTIONARY.COM

 Kira rolled her eyes in beat with her screwdriver.
-“I’m not interested," she replied with a voice that was as cold as the tile floors she was sitting on.
+“I’m not interested."

 “You’re almost twenty-seven.
 You need to start a family.”

-“You will, yes, but not by using a sperm donor and giving birth to a stranger’s child.
+“You will, yes, but not by using a sperm donor.
 That is ungodly.”

 Kira continued to twist the screw in place, refusing to be broken down.
 “Check your calendar.
 We’re in the year 2303.
 You really ought to be more open-minded.”

 With a huff of defeat, Dana turned and click-clacked her way out of the apartment.
 Kira didn’t bat an eye over her tantrum.
 It was her uterus, and she’d do whatever she wanted with it.
 Artificial insemination was the perfect way to get pregnant without needing a relationship.
 There wouldn’t be a man in the picture, because Kira needed no man.

-A cry for attention made her drop the screwdriver and reach for her cellphone.
+A ring made her drop her screwdriver and reach for her cellphone.

 “Hi, Einstein.
 Why don’t you come over to the facility?
 I have a surprise for you.”